 - The General Fund is the County's primary operating fund.
-It accounts for all financial resources of the County, except those required to be accounted for in another fund. - The Registry Equipment and Technology Fund consists of amounts specified in and collected under Section 41 of Chapter 36 and Chapter 668 of the Massachusetts General Laws.
-These funds are restricted for purchases related to registry information systems and equipment. - The Sheriff Retired Employee Pension Fund is used to account for additional Registry of Deeds excise revenue to fund Sheriff retirees' retirement payments to the Plymouth County Retirement Association (see Note 14).
+It accounts for all financial resources of the County, except those required to be accounted for in another fund. - The Sheriff Retired Employee Pension Fund is used to account for additional Registry of Deeds excise revenue to fund Sheriff retirees' retirement payments to the Plymouth County Retirement Association (see Note 14). - The CARES Act Fund is used to account for federal funds awarded as part of the Coronavirus Aid, Relief, and Economic Security Act.